bahodge/tomb-of-annihilation/sessions/Session 35.md

 ## Port Nyanzahru

 We arrive fully refreshed and glistening at the [[Port Nyanzahru]].
-The party goes to the bathouse
+The party goes to the bathouse and bath to strategise about [[Lost City of Omu]].
+We go shopping.